Landlords in Profile: Jo Landers

 In 2008, Landers saw another opportunity to buy a two-family rental property on Oak Street and snapped it up.
 In 2014, she purchased a house two doors down from her first rental.
 In 2020, she bought the building in which her accounting business is located, and took over the commercial rents for two other businesses there, Smith Glass and Night Owl Tattoo.

-And, in February 2023, Landers bought a house for the purpose of renting to a family she’d heard about that needed a place to live.
+And, in February 2023, Landers bought a house for the purpose of renting to a family she knew that was looking for a place to live.

 Relating with Low-Income Renters